 Orbis introduces a new social data model where everything is decentralized, composable, easy-to-use, and readily accessible to developers.
-Orbis protocol enables developers to build features such as a social timeline, comment system or private messaging on top of their applications, with the underlying Ceramic data infrastructure facilitating performant social experiences for millions of users.
+Developers can use it to build features such as social timelines, comment systems or private messaging on top of their applications, with the underlying Ceramic data infrastructure facilitating performant social experiences for millions of users.

 Orbis’ journey started on Ceramic’s Clay Testnet in December last year.
 In a few months, Orbis generated more than 70k Ceramic streams and over 20k unique posts.
 Today, Orbis is launching on Ceramic Mainnet with an improved user experience and opening its SDK to external developers to let anyone build fully decentralized social apps or social features on top of the Orbis architecture.